heyrict/hasura-django-migration/README.md

     └── wsgi.py
 ```

-This is the simplest project created by `django-admin startproject`.
+This is the simplest project created by `django-admin startproject hasura`.

 We will use the default generated `auth_user` table for authentication, `auth_groups` and `auth_user_groups` for user role decision.